golang/geo/README.md

 **In Progress** Files that have some work done, but are probably not complete enough for general use in production code.

-*   Loop - Loop has basic skelton complete and some tendons, but missing most things.
-Normalize, Invert, Area, Centroid, Projection, Distance, Contains, Intersects, Union, etc. A significant portion of these are under review now.
 *   Polygon - Polygon is at the partial skeleton phase, the fields all exist, and some basic methods are implemented, but it's missing almost everything.
     Init with multiple loops, Area, Centroid, Distance, Projection,